bateman/python_pyenv_poetry_template/README.md

   Docker image name: p3t
   Docker container name: p3t
 ```
-4. If some needed tool is missing, it will be marked as '*not installed*'.
-Install them and re-run `make info`.
+4. If any of the needed tools is missing, it will be marked as '*not installed*'.
+Install them and re-run `make info` to ensure the tools are now correctly installed and in your PATH.
 5. Update the project variables values by editing the file `makefile.env`.
 The file content should look like this:
 ```bash
 PROJECT_DESCRIPTION='Override default values of project variables in makefile.env' PROJECT_NAME=Python Pyenv Poetry template DOCKER_CONTAINER_NAME=p3t
 DOCKER_IMAGE_NAME=p3t
 ```
-6. Create the virtual environment, run `make virtualenv`.
+6. To create the virtual environment, run `make virtualenv`.
 7. To complete the installation for development purposes, run `make project/install` -- this will install all development dependencies.
 Otherwise, for production purposes only, run `make project/production`.

 > [!NOTE]
 > The installation step will install some 'default' dependencies, such as `rich` and `pretty-errors`, but also dev-dependecies, such as `ruff` and `pytest`.
 > Edit the `pyproject.toml` to add/remove dependencies before running `make install`.
+Otherwise, you can add and remove dependencies later using `poetry add` and `poetry remove` commands.

 > [!WARNING]
-> The `PROJECT_NAME` var will be converted to lowercase and whitespaces replaced by `_`.
-This value will be the name of your python module.
+> The `PROJECT_NAME` var will be converted to lowercase and whitespaces will be replaced by `_`.
+This value will be the name of your project module.

 ## Development